bytwentyseven/Hardware-Monitor/README.md

 6.After adding the exclusion, the program will run normally.

+Infos:

-the .exe File is in the bin/debug folder
+-the .exe File is in the bin/debug folder

-the log for cpu and gpu temps file .txt is in the bin/debug folder
+-the log for cpu and gpu temps file .txt is in the bin/debug folder